What is health? Depending on who you ask, you’ll get different answers.

 The Short-Sightedness of “Health”

 The medical definition of “health” is too often short-sighted.
-We look at therapies that mask or minimize the side effects of a broken biological process (disease), rather than working feverishly at preventing it (ideal) or addressing its root cause.
+We look at therapies that mask or minimize the side effects of a broken biological process (disease), rather than working feverishly at preventing it (ideal) or addressing its root cause after it has taken hold.

 The Western medical establishment is particularly good at coping with a large number of diseased states acutely.
 I’ve experienced it firsthand and owe my life to it, with the successful removal of and recovery from a brain tumor.

 Extend the time horizon, though, and Western medicine is severely lacking.
-Prevention of disease (the entire time period prior to the disease taking form) and long-term consequences (the time period after coping with the disease, typically in isolation) are neglected by most doctors.
+Prevention of disease (the entire time period prior to the disease taking form) and long-term consequences (the time period after coping with the disease, which is typically treated in isolation of the full body systems) are neglected by most doctors.

 For example, we prescribe drugs that may partially cope with symptoms or the non-causal but correlated disease biomarkers in the short- to mid-term, rather than addressing the actual causes.
 In the process, these drugs typically disrupt other biological processes and homeostasis.
 In other words, we solve one problem in the short term only to provoke multiple others in the long term.